 Matching Funds: The requested grant amount must be at least equally matched by the applicant, clearly demonstrated in the project budget.
 NYS Canal Corporation CFA grants cannot be used as match.
 Matching funds may include cash and in-kind donations, including volunteer hours, which must be recorded and sent with the final report.
 The current estimated value of volunteer time may be found here.Recognition: Sponsorship must be recognized on the event website and promotional materials.
 Guidelines supplied for use of logos must be followed.
 Recommended credit:

 This event is funded in part through the generous support of the New York State Canal Corporation and the Erie Canalway National Heritage Corridor.

-Final Report: Awardees must submit a Matching Funds Form (provided by Grantors) within 30 days of the festival or event.
+Final Report: Awardees must submit a Matching Funds Form (provided by Grantors) within 30 days of the festival or event or by October 31, 2024, whichever comes first.
 Public attendance numbers, photos, and copies of event materials (e.g., brochure, flyer, poster, etc.) that document proper recognition must be included.